 In your haste to grow everything under the sun this year in your garden (hi, have we met because that’s me), you may have forgotten about your fall flowers.
-You might be dreaming about fall harvest, and now you’re wondering – is it too late to plant sunflower seeds?
+You might be dreaming about the fall harvest, and now you’re wondering – is it too late to plant sunflower seeds?
 The answer is maybe not.
 It might not be too late, depending on the type, time of year, or how much time you have left in your growing season.
-We will walk you through how to determine if you can still plant sunflower seeds.
-We also have a list of short-season sunflowers you can grow if it is really late into your growing season.
+We will walk you through determining if you can still plant sunflower seeds.
+We also have a list of short-season sunflowers you can grow if it is late into your growing season.

 When should sunflowers be planted in the garden?

-Generally speaking, the best time to plant sunflowers is when soil temperatures have risen to at least 50F, or two weeks after the last frost in your area.
+Generally speaking, the best time to plant sunflowers is when soil temperatures have risen to at least 50F or two weeks after the last frost in your area.
 Planting in late spring will provide blooms from mid-summer to early fall, depending on each type grown.

 These bright yellow blooms on large heads are the easiest flowers to grow in the garden.
 And lucky for all of us, You can plant some short-season varieties late in the season.